Take a look inside 7 images

-Pros: Focused and engaging activities allow students to work at their own pace and stay challenged.
+Pros: Focused activities allow students to work at their own pace and stay challenged.

 Cons: Without guidance, students might choose activities at random instead of following the scaffolded curriculum.